untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

 that keeps track of the item IDs (not content) that were present after the previous sync process.
 On first synchronization, that set is empty.

-To summarize the blogpost, for each item ID (from ``A, B, status``), there are several possibilities as to which sets it is in:
+For each item ID (from ``A, B, status``), there are several possibilities as to which sets it is in:

 * .. image:: /articles/sync-algorithm/simplevenn-a.png
      :align: right